DMV DEMOCRACY LEARNING COMMUNITY

 About the Community

-The DLC is an association of DC area individuals and organizations working to make democracy more fun and inclusive by connecting professionals, publics and policymakers via social events, products, services and spaces that nurture fun, learning, networking, collaboration and wider, deeper citizen participation.
+Accordingly, in 2019, in response to growing threats to democracy in the USA and abroad, Learning Life launched the DMV (the DC-MD-VA metro region) Democracy Learning Community (Democracy Community or DLC).
+The DMV Democracy Community is an association of DC area individuals and organizations working to make democracy more fun and inclusive by connecting professionals, publics and policymakers via social events, products, services and spaces that nurture fun, learning, networking, collaboration and wider, deeper citizen participation.

 How You Can Get Involved

-Here are other ways you can engage and support the growth of the DMV DLC:
+Here are several ways you can participate and support the growth of the DLC:

-(1) Become a DLC donor with a gift of $100, $250, $500, $1,000, or whatever you can afford.
+(1) Become a donor with a gift of $100, $250, $500, $1,000, or whatever you can afford.
 Donations are 100% tax deductible in the USA.
 At the contribution page, enter “DLC donor” in the Note box.
-All donors get recognition as a DLC supporter at Learning Life’s website, social media and at DemFest.
+All donors get DLC email updates and event invitations

-(2) Become a DLC member: Membership is $100 per year in 2024 (starting from date of contribution).
-Members get (a) entrance to one Democracy Dinner, (2) two tickets to the DMV Democracy Festival (DemFest), and (c) recognition as a DLC member at Learning Life’s website, social media and at DemFest.
-At the contribution page, enter “DLC member” in the Note box.
+(2) Become a member: The Democracy & Diplomacy Community (DDC) gives you access to all of Learning Life’s programs, including the DLC.
+Membership is just $50 per year (starting from date of contribution) for individuals, and $30 for students, retirees and the unemployed.
+Among other things, members get free entrance to one Democracy Dinner, and two tickets to the DMV Democracy Festival.
+Bulk member discounts are available to schools, membership associations, and others wishing to provide DDC offerings to their members or students.
+At the contribution page, enter “DDC member” in the Note box.
 Note: Because of the benefits, membership contributions are not tax deductible.

-(3) Sponsor the DLC if you or your organization would like to get greater benefits and support the DLC at a higher level.
-Individual sponsorships start at $250, and organizational sponsorships at $1,000.
+(3) Become a sponsor if you or your organization would like to get greater benefits while supporting the DLC.
+Sponsorships start at $250.
 At the contribution page, enter “DLC sponsor” in the Note box.

-(4) Join our “Democracy Learning Community” Linkedin group to connect with others interested in protecting and advancing democracy, and share your related calls to action, publications, events, news, programs, projects to a wider audience.
+(5) Join our DLC Linkedin group to connect with others interested in protecting and advancing democracy, and share your related calls to action, publications, events, news, programs, projects to a wider audience.

 Readings on the DLC